Animal Bites / Rabies / Bat Exposure

 The Jackson County Health Department and Jackson County Animal Shelter collectively investigate bites, scratches or rabies exposures when the victim is human or a domestic animal such as a pet dog or cat.
 If you or someone you know has been bitten or scratched by an animal, or has an animal that has bitten or scratched, and you aren't sure what to do, please call the Jackson County Health Department’s Communicable Disease Division at 517-768-1664 or the Jackson County Animal Shelter at 517-788-4464 and ask us.

 If you are a citizen and it is after hours, or you have been unable to make contact with us, you may fill out the online version of the Bite Report Form and we will follow up with you to provide guidance on next steps.

 When to call 911:

-As of January 1, 2014, Animal Control Officers are no longer available in Jackson County.
 If you have a potentially dangerous situation involving animals, please dial 911.
-A law enforcement officer will be dispatched.
+An officer will be dispatched.

 Rabies Fact Sheet (JCHD)

 Found a bat in your home?

 If you find a bat inside your home, are bitten or scratched by a bat, OR if you find a bat in a room with: